 Advanced convective heat transfer in laminar and turbulent flows over external surfaces and in internal flows.
 Influence of temperature dependent fluid properties.
 Prerequisite: ME 347 or equivalent.
+A minimum grade of C- is required for all prerequisites.

 MME 550 Computer-Aided Design (3)